COVID-19: Resources for Organizations

 Vermont’s H.966 legislation provides economic relief to businesses and organizations (including nonprofits) using funds Vermont received from the Federal CARES Act.
 This bill allocated $5 million to support cultural nonprofit organizations across Vermont.

-As of September 2, 2020, the Agency of Commerce and Community Development (ACCD) is no longer administering Vermont Economic Recovery Grants to nonprofit arts and cultural organizations.
-In order to distribute the remaining funds that were earmarked in H.966 for cultural nonprofits, as of September 21, the Arts Council will accept applications for Economic Recovery Grants.
+The Agency of Commerce and Community Development (ACCD) administered Vermont Economic Recovery Grants to nonprofit arts and cultural organizations from July to September 2, 2020.
+In order to distribute the remaining funds that were earmarked in H.966 for cultural nonprofits, the Arts Council accepted applications for Economic Recovery Grants from September 21 until October 29, 2020.

-Work Safe Guidance from the Vermont ACCD for June 1 Reopening
+Updated Work Safe Guidance from the Vermont ACCD, Effective Nov.
+20, 2020

-The ACCD has announced new guidance allowing arts and culture organizations to reopen with a number of restrictions, effective June 1.
+Over the summer, the ACCD announced work safe guidance allowing arts and culture organizations to reopen with a number of restrictions.
+Critical updates to these restrictions were made effective Nov.
+20, 2020.
 The restrictions announced apply to libraries, galleries, museums, theaters and other indoor arts, culture and entertainment organizations.
-See section 8.4 of the ACCD's Phased Restart Work Safe Guidance for restrictions specific to arts and culture organizations.
-In addition to section 8.4, arts and culture organizations must follow the Vermont Department of Health and CDC guidelines as described under the heading, "MANDATORY HEALTH & SAFETY REQUIREMENTS FOR ALL BUSINESS, NON-PROFIT & GOVERNMENT OPERATIONS."
+See section 8.3 of the ACCD's Phased Restart Work Safe Guidance for restrictions specific to arts and culture organizations.
+In addition to section 8.3, arts and culture organizations must follow the Vermont Department of Health and CDC guidelines as described under the heading, "MANDATORY HEALTH & SAFETY REQUIREMENTS FOR ALL BUSINESS, NON-PROFIT & GOVERNMENT OPERATIONS."
 Guidance sections that may also be applicable to individual arts and culture organizations include:

 ADDITIONAL HEALTH AND SAFETY CONSIDERATIONS FOR ALL BUSINESS, NON-PROFIT AND GOVERNMENT OPERATIONS